-A no-competition, no compete or noncompete agreement is part of an employment contract that many businesses require their employees to sign either before they are hired or before they leave the company.
+A no-competition agreement is part of an employment contract.
 By signing the document, you are agreeing not to use what you learn or learned on the job to join or start a new company that competes in the same market as your original employers.

-In many states, noncompete agreements are entirely legal, which means that companies can bring a legal case against any employee who breaks one.
+In many states, noncompete agreements are entirely legal.
+This means that companies can bring a legal case against any employee who breaks one.
 However, California is a notable exception to this rule.
 There are only a few special circumstances in which a California noncompete agreement is legal.

 Our law firm has gained national recognition and reputation for success in employment law cases.
 If you have questions about a California noncompete agreement, an employment attorney from the Law Offices of Kesluk, Silverstein & Jacob can help with a free initial consultation.